RubixML/Server/README.md

 ---
 ### Getting Started
-Once you've trained an estimator in Rubix ML, the next step is to use it to make predictions.
+Once you've trained a learner in Rubix ML, the next step is to use it to make predictions.
 If the model is going to used to make predictions in real time (as opposed to offline) then you'll need to make it availble to clients through a *server*.
-Rubix model servers expose your Rubix ML estimators as standalone services (such as REST or RPC) that can be queried in a live production environment.
-The library also provides an object oriented client API for executing *commands* on the server from your applications.
+Rubix ML model servers expose your estimators as standalone services (such as REST or RPC) that can be queried in a live production environment.
+The library also provides an object oriented client API for executing commands on the server from your applications.

 ---
 ### Servers